apigee/apigee-config-maven-plugin/README.md

   <version>1.x</version>
 </dependency>
 ```
-- For Apigee Hybrid, the version of the plugin is 2.x
+- For Apigee X or Apigee Hybrid, the version of the plugin is 2.x
 ```xml
 <dependency>
   <groupId>com.apigee.edge.config</groupId>